 3. Telehealth Technologies

-Although remote care is not a new concept, today’s wireless networks, mobile devices and advanced data compression schemes are enhancing its ability to treat patients more effectively.
-It also allows health care professionals connect with distant resources: primary physicians in remote locations can consult with specialists as they grapple with rare or difficult-to-treat conditions.
-In home health care, telehealth technology can be used to supplement the services of a visiting nurse.
+Although remote care is not a new concept, today’s wireless networks, mobile devices, and advanced data compression schemes are enhancing its ability to treat patients more effectively.
+It also allows health care professionals to connect with distant resources: primary physicians in remote locations can consult with specialists as they grapple with rare or difficult-to-treat conditions.
+In-home health care, telehealth technology can be used to supplement the services of a visiting nurse.
 Telehealth technology can also be used to train health care professionals and provide patient education via webinars and interactive teleconferences.

 Successful telehealth technology stands to improve budgets and quality of care: a study that focused on telehealth use in the Veterans Administration found that a combination of remote patient monitoring and electronic care coordination reduced hospital admissions by 19 percent and shortened hospital stays by 25 percent.

 Telemedicine presents plenty of financial and logistical hurdles.
 Ensuring that these systems integrate seamlessly with growing EHR systems (interoperability) is still a major issue, and many patients still prefer to be seen by an in-person provider.
 For many rural communities and smaller hospitals, however, telemedicine stands to improve care standards dramatically.